 Canadian Forces Bases in Greenwood and Kingston are letting go of cleaning staff who have provided high-quality, dependable service to the base for decades.
 We’ve all heard stories of service quality declining when private companies replace public sector workers.
 These jobs should be good jobs, in the public service, with workers who provide quality service and continuity to base members.

 August 1, 2018

 Our bargaining team met with the employer July 3 – 6 in Ottawa to continue negotiations.
-Despite the progress that was made during the last set of meetings, the employer was unwilling to agree on key proposals that would give NAV CANADA members parity with similar workers in the civil aviation industry.
+Despite the progress that was made during the last set of meetings, the employer was unwilling to agree on key proposals that would give NAV CANADA members parity with similar workers throughout the organization.
 Our bargaining team and the employer both agreed to pursue mediation to move past this point in negotiations.